offby1/pyramid-tinyurl-doodle/README.md

   - scrape generated cert and key outta wherever they wound up -- [/var/snap/lego/common/ iirc](https://github.com/go-acme/lego/issues/2236#issue-2430848155) -- , and plop 'em in `/etc/pki/nginx`, where the config looks for it
   - yeah this should probably all be a recipe (or recipes) in the justfile

+To start & stop, do `sudo systemctl start teensy` and `sudo systemctl stop teensy`.

 ## TODO

 * [ ] Set up cron job to run `sync-ddb-data`, as above.